Volcano (Jimmy Buffett song): Background

 pervasive percussion to the sparkling bass pipes."

 "Volcano" is one of Buffett's more popular songs with fans, and is part of "The Big 8" that he played at almost all of his concerts.
 Recorded live versions of the song appear on Feeding Frenzy, Buffett Live: Tuesdays, Thursdays, Saturdays, and the video Live by the Bay.
 The place names in the final bridge were often altered in concert to reflect more recent news.
-The song was also re-recorded and released for Rock Band on June 3, 2008, with the last two lines listed above changed to, "I want to be a couch potato / Just play Rock Band everyday."
+The song was also re-recorded and released for Rock Band on June 3, 2008, with the last two lines listed above changed to, "I want to be a couch potato / Just play Rock Band every day."

 The song became especially popular on radio stations in the Pacific Northwest (particularly around Portland, Oregon) in the spring of 1980 during the unrest that led to the eruption of Mount St. Helens.